-- Frogtape Delicate Masking Tape(10-Pack), Yellow, which worked perfectly!
+- Frogtape Delicate Masking Tape, Yellow, which worked perfectly!
 I was very hesitant to put tape on my recently painted/marbleized surface so I did a test run by spray painting a piece of plastic and then putting this tape on it.
-I was so very happy when I was able to remove the tape without pulling of any of the recently applied paint.
+I was so very happy when I was able to remove the tape without pulling off any of the recently applied paint.

 - Paint your entire piece with white paint.
 Because it was plastic, I used a paint with a primer in it.

 - Mix 2-3 shades of gray, from light to dark using your white and black paints (love my Pottery Barn catalog palate?)